YPAMAZING/MIS-Work-Pemit/README.md

-# SafetyPermit MIS - Work Permit Management System
+# MIS - Work Permit Management System

 A production-ready **Management Information System (MIS)** for industrial work permit management, designed for industrial, MEP, and security operations.
 Built with modern web technologies and deployable on any Linux VPS.